 If you are programming in native code, you may sometimes need to qualify the context of a variable name or an expression containing a variable name.
 The context means the function, source file, and module where a variable is located.
 If you have to do this, you can use the context operator syntax.
-For more information, see Context Operator (C/C++ Language Expressions).
+For more information, see Using context operators to specify a symbol.

 Evaluating some expressions can change the value of a variable or otherwise affect the state of your program.
 For example, evaluating the following expression changes the value of var1:

 var1 = var2

 Expressions that change data are said to have side effects.
 If you enter an expression that has a side effect into the Watch window, the side effect will occur every time the expression is evaluated by the Watch window.
 This can produce unexpected results if you are unaware that the expression has side effects.
 An expression that is known to have side effects is only evaluated one time, when you first enter it.
 Subsequent evaluations are disabled.
 You can manually override this behavior by clicking an update icon that appears next to the value.